kellentan/kellentan.github.io/_pages/about.md

 <!-- In my free time, I enjoy playing strategy board and video games.
 I also enjoy watching television (animated cartoons and airplane documentaries), furthering my cooking skills, trying out new foods, and spending time with good friends.
 Recently I have gotten into card artistry and learning magic tricks.
 -->

-Feel free to reach out if you are interested in my research or for a potential collaboration.
+Feel free to reach out if you are interested in my research or a potential collaboration.

 <!-- For a glimpse of my budding traveling adventures, check out my travelerspoint map below!